 Here's the recipe for Thai Noodle Salad Bowls with Spicy Peanut Dressing.
 If you try this recipe I hope you'll come back to leave a rating and comment.
 I'd love to know what you think.

-A healthy satisfying flavor-packed meal in a bowl, with shredded veggies, marinated chicken or tofu, rice noodles and spicy peanut dressing.
+A healthy satisfying flavor-packed meal in a bowl, with shredded veggies, marinated chicken, rice noodles and spicy peanut dressing.

 - Prep Time: 45 min

 - 1 ½ pounds boneless, skinless chicken thighs or, to make this vegan, use a 14-ounce package of firm or extra firm tofu. *See notes below

 - 1 tablespoon crushed garlic (2 large cloves)

 - a pinch or two of dried crushed red chili flakes

 - 1 tablespoon unflavored oil such as rapeseed or light olive oil